tloncorp/tlon-apps/DEVELOPMENT.md

 ## Getting Started

-To get started working on Tlon, run `npm install` in the root directory.
+To get started working on Tlon, run `pnpm install` in the root directory.

 To develop, you'll need a running ship to point to.
 To do so you first need to add a `.env.local` file to the `apps/tlon-web` directory.
 This file will not be committed.
-Adding `VITE_SHIP_URL={URL}` (where **{URL}** is the URL of the ship you would like to point to) will allow you to run `npm run dev`.
+Adding `VITE_SHIP_URL={URL}` (where **{URL}** is the URL of the ship you would like to point to) will allow you to run `pnpm dev`.
 This will proxy all requests to the ship except for those powering the interface, which lets you work with live data.

 Regardless of what you run to develop, Vite will hot-reload code changes as you work so you don't have to constantly refresh.